Chronic Lymphocytic Leukemia (CLL)

 Dr. Versha Banerji, Hematologist, Cancer Care Manitoba, Manitoba.

-Dr. Sarit Assouline, hematologist, McGill University and Jewish General Hospital, Quebec.
+Dr. Nathalie Johnson, Hematologist, Jewish General Hospital, Quebec.

-Dr. Christine Chen, Hematologist, Princess Margaret Cancer Centre, Ontario.
+Dr. Christine Chen, Hematologist, University of Toronto, and Princess Margaret Cancer Centre, Ontario.

-Dr. K. Sue Robinson, Hematologist Dalhousie University and QEII Health Sciences Centre, Nova Scotia.
+Dr. Sue Robinson, Hematologist Dalhousie University and QEII Health Sciences Centre, Nova Scotia.